berkeleybop/berkeleybop.github.io/best_practice.md

    - Include mappings:
       - biolink
 - Versioning
-   - semver by default
+   - Semantic Versioning (semver) by default
    - ISO-8601 OBO style for ontologies
-   - use GitHub releases for versining as appropriate
+   - use GitHub releases for versioning as appropriate
    - release versions to appropriate repository/archive
 - Text
    - markdown by default